BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 C. Shin, J.-H. Hong, and A. K. Dey, ‘‘Understanding and prediction of mobile application usage for smart phones,’’ in Proc.
 ACM Conf.
 Ubiquitous Comput.
 (UbiComp), 2012, pp. 173–182.

+D. Martens and T. Johann, On the emotion of users in appreviews, in Proc.
+IEEE/ACM Int.
+Workshop Emotion Awareness Softw.
+Eng.
+(Buenos Aires, Argentina), May 2017

 Dai, W., Xue, G.-R., Yang, Q., and Yu, Y. (2007).
 Transferring naive bayes classifiers for text classification.
 In Proceedings of the AAAI ’07, 22nd national conference on Artificial intelligence, pages 540–545.